erhant/lambda-0b10/docs/WEEK-1.md

 > The algorithm we describe above is the radix-2 FFT, where we do even-odd splits.
 You can do radix-4 splits as well.

-## Usage

-When you have the polynomial, the direct FFT is good to interpolate, and inverse FFT is good to evaluate.
-The points where the polynomial is evaluated are the roots of unity, that is the trick.
+When you have the polynomial, the direct FFT is good for **interpolation**, and inverse FFT is good for **evaluation**.
+The points where the polynomial is evaluated are the **roots of unity**, that is the trick.

 ## Implementation